Kansas: Race and ethnicity

 As of 2011, 35.0% of Kansas's population younger than one year of age belonged to minority groups (i.e., did not have two parents of non-Hispanic white ancestry).

+Native Americans

+Kansas serves as the home to four federally recognized sovereign Native American nations.
+The preponderance of the state's Native American population resides on reservations.

 Language

 English is the most-spoken language in Kansas, with 91.3% of the population speaking only English at home as of the year 2000.
 5.5% speak Spanish, 0.7% speak German, and 0.4% speak Vietnamese.

+Kansa represents the indigenous language spoken by the Kansa people, a Native American nation historically associated with the state of Kansas.